Protein-Packed Stuffed Baked Apples are a deliciously easy dessert made with apples, yogurt, nuts, and maple syrup.

 - 4 Autumn Glory Apples

-- 2 tbsp real maple syrup, plus extra for drizzling
+- 2 tablespoon real maple syrup plus extra for drizzling

-- 1 cup 2% or 4% fat vanilla bean Greek yogurt
+- 1 cup 2% or 4% plain Greek yogurt *can also use vanilla